 Texas Charter Township parks and trails are funded with general fund dollars; there are no separate millages.
 Additionally, there are no sources of income for parks and recreation except for reservation payments associated with Texas Drive Park, 6th Street Park, and Joyce Neubauer Farmer's Market Pavilion, private donations, and grants.
+The Township Board oversees budgeting and allocates the appropriate funding amount based on projected needs.

-Graphic 7: 2024 Parks and Trails Expenditures Breakdown
+Graphic 7: Parks and Trails Expenditures Breakdown

 Revenue comes from the Texas Township General Fund, park rental fees, donations, and grants.
 The Township budget anticipates \$13,235 in reservations for 2025.
-The Township has received two (2) grants from the Michigan Natural Resources Trust Fund (MNRTF) for the development of non-motorized trails.
+The Township has received two grants from the Michigan Natural Resources Trust Fund (MNRTF) for the development of non-motorized trails.
 Additional revenue comes from the Texas Charter Township General Fund, other MDNR grants (such as MNRTF), donations, and park rental fees.